nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/ota_examples/mcuboot_opensource/example_board_readme.md

 - MCUBoot header size is set to 1024 bytes
 - Signing algorithm is ECDSA-P256
 - Write alignment is 4 bytes
-- MCUBoot is configured to use its `SWAP` image handling strategy
+- MCUBoot is configured to use its `DIRECT_XIP` image handling strategy together with FlexSPI flash remapping

 ### Image signing example